Bentley University Institutional Review Board Policies and Procedures

 Projects to be Reviewed

-- projects funded through a grant or contract to Bentley College, on behalf of a member of the faculty or staff, which shall involve research with human subjects at any location.
+- projects funded through a grant or contract to Bentley University, on behalf of a member of the faculty or staff, which shall involve research with human subjects at any location.
 OSP (possibly after consultation with the board chairperson) shall determine if the project entails research and if human subjects shall be involved,

 - projects funded through Bentley-sponsored Requests for Proposals (RFPs) that involve research with human subjects; and